dankurth/flashcards_C_console/README.md

 put 00 in front of the question, as in the first question & answer in the example above, eg "00 loco=crazy".

+This version was built using TurboC and runs only in DOS (e.g. on DOSBox or Windows XP).
+Further details and screenshots in the docs folder.